rafalp/misago_docker/README.md

 Need help?
 ----------

-If you have problems setting up your site using `Misago-Docker`, feel free to ask on [our forums](https://misago-project.org/) or [Discord Chat](https://discord.gg/fwvrZgB).
+If you have problems setting up your site using `misago_docker`, feel free to ask on [our forums](https://misago-project.org/) or [Discord Chat](https://discord.gg/fwvrZgB).
 Please don't use Github issues!

 Contributing